dseguy/php-error-messages/messages/constant-expression-contains-invalid-operations.rst

 The Constant expressions are the value of a constant, global or class, that is not a literal value.
 They are calculated.

 Constant expressions allows literals, other constants, and most of the operators.
-Some elements are forbidden: variables, functions, methods.
+Some elements are forbidden: variables, functions, methods and cast operators.

 Properties are allowed, but only on enumeration's cases.
-New and arrays are allowed, and so does the ternary and coalesce operators, leading to possible conditional constants.
+New and arrays are allowed, and so does the ternary and coalesce operators, leading to possible conditional constants expressions (sic).
 Magic constant are also OK.

 Example